AFC-AI2C/summer-course/Cloud/Lesson 03 - Cloud Resources/AZ_hands-on_Steps_v2.md

 ### **Upload your starter website:**
 1. Exit the VM by typing 'exit'.
 You should land in your cloud shell home directory (i.e., /home/[your name]).
 2. Locate the starterpack.html file on your local device.
-You will likely need to download this file from github.
+You will need to download this file from github.
 3. Upload the starterpack.html file to your VM working directory using the Manage File > Upload feature at the top of the cloud shell.
 4. Use Secure Copy (scp) to transfer the startpack.html file from your cloud shell to your VM.
     - This is the general structure of the scp command you need to execute: